President McKinley Shot! from “The Strange Fates of Robert Todd Lincoln”

-The McKinley Grip President McKinley was more concerned about straining his right “shaking” hand during receptions than taking precautions about his life.
-When greeting his guests, he would squeeze a man’s fingers on the right hand firmly, then grab the man’s elbow with his left hand to move him along quickly so he could greet the next person in line.
+The McKinley Grip President McKinley was more concerned about straining his right “shaking” hand than taking precautions about his life.
+When meeting the public, he would squeeze a man’s fingers on the right hand firmly, then grab the man’s elbow with his left hand to move him along quickly so he could greet the next person in line.

-No Electric Light Paradoxically, the operating room at the exposition's emergency hospital where McKinley was transferred did not have electric lighting even though many of the building exteriors were covered with thousands of light bulbs.
+No Electric Light Paradoxically, the operating room at the exposition's emergency hospital where McKinley was transferred did not have electric lights even though many building exteriors were covered with thousands of light bulbs.

-Inventors Tried to Save Two Different Presidents Thomas Edison’s rebuffedX-ray machine had a strangely similar precedent.
-Twenty years earlier, when Alexander Graham Bell offered his newly invented metal detector called the Induction Balance to locate the assassin’s bullet inside of President Garfield, his advice was ignored.
+Inventors Tried to Save Two Different Presidents Thomas Edison’s rebuffedX-ray machine had an absurdly similar precedent.
+Twenty years earlier, Alexander Graham Bell was ignored when he offered his newly invented metal detector "the Induction Balance" to locate the assassin’s bullet inside of President Garfield.

-Light and Death Leon Czolgosz was executed in the electric chair.
-His electrocution was filmed by Thomas Edison, known as inventor of the light bulb.
-In fact there were earlier inventors.
+Light and Death Leon Czolgosz's execution by electric chair was filmed by Thomas Edison, known as inventor of the light bulb.
+In fact, there were earlier inventors.
 His was the first commercially practical incandescent light.
 Edison, who was opposed to capital punishment, would eventually have input into electrocution, considered more humane than hanging.

 Emma Goldman was revived as an icon in the 1970s Feminist Movement.
 Goldman disappeared then re-emerged after Czolgosz was executed.
 Her public activism for various causes including the rights of workers and women led to her imprisonment again and ultimately, deportation even though she was a US citizen.

-The Secret Service was founded at the end of the American Civil War to combat widespread counterfeiting of US currency.
-It wasn’t until 1901 with the death of William McKinley, the third president in US history to be assassinated, that the agency began its protective mission
+The Secret Service was founded at the end of the American Civil War to combat counterfeiting of US currency.
+It wasn’t until 1901, after McKinley, the third president in US history to be assassinated, that the agency was charged to protect the president.

 Niagara Falls Commemorative Stamp